Comparing Medicare and Employer Coverage

 If this happened in April 2017, then you'd be without insurance from April 2017 until July 1st, 2018, or 15 months.

-The reason she had to apply was because she retired and had a retiree plan.
+The reason she had to apply was that she retired and had a retiree plan.
 If she was still working, she could have declined Medicare coverage until she retired.

 One thing Sue and I didn't discuss was COBRA.